 When they controlled for area level demographics and socioeconomic variables, the magnitude of the effect dropped from 8.2% to 5.7%.
 But these factors, they argued, “are also influenced by racial prejudice and discrimination and therefore could be on the causal pathway.”
 In other words, it’s not NOT racism that’s making up that 2.5% difference.

-Directly and indirectly, racism kills.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Directly and indirectly, racism kills.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.